reachsrirams/openstack-scripts/README.md

 #### Important Notes ####
 1. The script installs Linux Bridge packages by default.
 Installing OVS can be done using a utility script provided in the `lib` directory.
-2. The Nova configuration includes a setting to use `AllHostsFilter` as the default filter for scheduler.
-If you want the default filters of Nova, remove this entry and restart Nova services on the controller.
-3. Many scripts detect the OpenStack Node Type automatically using `util/detect-nodetype.sh` script.
+2. Many scripts detect the OpenStack Node Type automatically using `util/detect-nodetype.sh` script.
-4. The node type controller includes network node capabilities.
+3. The node type controller includes network node capabilities.
 This is new behavior in OpenStack since Liberty release.
-5. VXLAN is the default tenant network type used.
+4. VXLAN is the default tenant network type used.
-6. In Ocata Nova has default support for Cells.
+5. In Ocata Nova has default support for Cells.
 To add compute nodes for scheduling you may need to execute `nova-manage cells_v2 discover_hosts --verbose` command on the controller.

 ## How to use the scripts step by step ##